 Levothyroxine is intended for long-term use.
 Most people who take levothyroxine for naturally occurring thyroid hormone deficiency need to take the medication for the rest of their lives.
 Postmenopausal women who take levothyroxine on a long-term basis can experience bone density loss, which can lead to osteoporosis.
 In these cases, doctors will prescribe the lowest effective dose of levothyroxine in order to minimize bone loss.

-- Q What is the ideal time to take levothyroxine?
+- Q What is levothyroxine?

 - Q Why is my sugar level high despite taking levothyroxine and metformin?